nahianfariha/REAL-TIME-SOCIAL-DISTANCE-ESTIMATION-USING-YOLO-CONVOLUTIONAL-NEURAL-NETWORK-AND-EUCLIDEAN-DISTANCE/README.md

 pip install opencv-python numpy scipy imutils
 ```

-Also ensure the YOLOv3 weights, config, and COCO names are in the yolo-coco directory:
+Also ensure the yolov3.weights, yolov3.cfg, and coco.names are in the yolo-coco directory.

-yolov3.weights

-yolov3.cfg

-coco.names

 ##▶️ How to Run